 In some patients, portions of the intestines must be surgically removed.
 If the surgeon fails to cut away enough of the diseased portion of the intestine or doesn’t reattach the pieces correctly, intestinal leakage and infection can occur.

 These are just a few examples of GI malpractice.
 If you were seriously injured by medical negligence, please contact our law firm to arrange a free consultation and case evaluation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent clients throughout the state.
+Our medical malpractice lawyers represent clients throughout the state.